Canine Chronic Bronchitis & Kennel Cough Home Remedies

 - Parainfluenza – This is a highly contagious respiratory virus.
 It is the most common pathogen of infectious tracheobronchitis, or canine cough.
 The cough results from the inflammation of the trachea, bronchi and sometimes the lungs.

 - Pneumonia - Pneumonia is a serious lung infection that results in inflammation of the lung tissues.
 It may become a life-threatening emergency.
 It can develop as a complication of kennel cough, canine influenza or distemper.
 Symptoms of pneumonia may include cough, fever, difficulty breathing, lack of appetite, sluggishness, nasal discharge, dehydration, rapid breathing and exercise intolerance.
 It’s more common in very young or old dogs, or dogs with compromised immune systems.

 The Best Diet For Dogs With Chronic Bronchitis & Respiratory Problems

 Dogs with upper respiratory problems can benefit from a low carbohydrate, hypoallergenic diet with a novel protein.
-Carbohydrates are food such as rice, corn, potatoes, wheat and these break down into sugar, which feeds the bacteria and viruses, creating a vicious cycle.
+Carbohydrates, including food such as rice, corn, potatoes and wheat, break down into sugar, which feeds the bacteria and viruses, creating a vicious cycle.
 Dry kibble is often high in carbohydrates.
 Click here to learn more about how dry kibble can affect your pet's health.